krypthoz/linio-printnumber-challenge/README.md

-# linio-printnumber-challenge

-# Challenge –Backend Developer
+# Linio Challenge – Backend Developer

 Write a program that prints all the numbers from 1 to 100.
 However, for multiples of 3, instead of the number, print "Linio".
 For multiples of 5 print